 Healthy Diet Is A Must While Breastfeeding

-Breastfeeding mothers need a drive of iron, omega-3 fatty acids, folate and iodine.
-The most appropriate way to serve the need of iron content while breastfeeding is to include iron rich food as part of your regular diet.
+Breastfeeding mothers need a drive of iron, omega-3 fatty acids, folate, and iodine.
+The most appropriate way to serve the need for iron content while breastfeeding is to include iron-rich food as part of your regular diet.
 These may include red meat, fish, eggs and lentils, green leafy vegetables, and whole grain bread and also cereals.

 Things to Take Care Of While You Are Losing Weight during Breastfeeding